 The deductible is the amount of money you have to pay toward a loss before your insurance kicks in.
-Home insurance deductibles usually start around $250.
-However, if you increase your deductible to:
+Home insurance deductibles usually start around 1% of the home value.
+However, if you increase your deductible you may save on premiums.

 - Buy your home and auto policies from the same company

-Many companies will give what’s called a “multi-line” discount if you buy both home insurance and auto coverage from them.
+Many companies will give what’s called a “multi-line” discount if vou buy both home insurance and auto coverage from them.

 - Don’t skimp when buying a home

-If you’re looking at buying a home, think, about the cost 0f insuring the home.
+If you’le looking at buying a home, think about the cost of insuring the home.
 A newer home’s electrical, heating, and plumbing systems and overall structure are likely to be in better condition than those of an older home – and can lead to a discount on your premiums.

 - Insure your home, not the land

 While your home and its contents are at risk from fire, theft, windstorms, and other perils, the land your home sits on is not.
-Don’t include the total worth of the land in deciding how much home insurance you need to buy.
+Don’t include the value of the land in deciding how much home insurance you need to buy.

 - Improve security and safety

 Items such as dead-bolt locks, burglar alarms, and smoke detectors can usually bring discounts of 5% each.
-Your insurance company may also offer a significant discount of 15% or sometimes even 20% if you install a sophisticated home-security system.
+Your insurance company may also offer a discount of 10% if you install a sophisticated home security system.

 - Check your policy annually

-Your policy should reflect the worth of your home and belongings.
+Your policy should reflect the value of your home and belongings.
 If you review your policy every year, you can easily make the necessary adjustments.
 If, for example, you just sold a valuable painting, you won’t need the same amount of personal property coverage.
-But if you added a garage or other addition, you’ll need to increase your coverage.
+But it you added a garage or other addition, you’ll need to increase your dwelling coverage.